theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

 Default Language [zh]: zh
 ```

-Alibaba Cloud CLI supports multi-user configuration.
-You can run the $ aliyun configure --profile user1 command to specify the RAM user that can call Alibaba Cloud APIs.
-You can run the `$ aliyun configure list` command to view the RAM user configurations as described in the following table.
-The asterisk \(\*\) in the Profile column indicates that the configuration is used.
+Multi-user configuration: Alibaba Cloud CLI supports multi-user configuration.
+You can run the $ aliyun configure --profile user1 command to specify the account used to call API operations of cloud services.
+Run the `$ aliyun configure list` command to view the current user configuration, as shown in the following table.
+The asterisk \(\*\) next to the Profile field value indicates the default user configuration.

 |Profile|Credential|Valid|Region|Language|
 |-------|----------|-----|------|--------|